a-mitani/mastering-ethereum/book/cover.md

 A GitBook plugin (`autocover`) can also be used to generate a cover file for you, or just generate the `cover_small.jpg` from your big cover.

 [Read more about autocover](https://github.com/GitbookIO/plugin-autocover).

+### Guidelines

+A good cover respect the following guidelines:

+* No border
+* Clear visible book title
+* The important text should be visible in the small version